halcha/blog/_posts/2020-10-25-anubis-data-project.markdown

 categories: design
 ---
 CoreData is a global market research consultancy.
 They wanted to create a network that lets financial product managers understand which financial advisers were interested in their product.
 They brought me on to help figure out this could be done.
+You can check out the promo video [here on YouTube](https://youtu.be/drViT-59eOc).

 ### Aim
 The network consisted of multiple dimensions that product managers needed to interact with to find the niche for their product.
 The aim was to provide a medium between product managers and the network that was efficient, intuitive and accessible.